 “A family who eats together stays together” is probably the perfect phrase to elaborate rich Bohri culture.
 Traditionally the Bohri meal starts with "Salt" and served in a giant Thaal (Big Plate) for an entire family.
 People eat from the single Thaal and mostly a Thaal can accommodate about 8 people.
 Bohri food is distinctly divided into Khaara (salted food) and Meetha (sweet dishes) and Bohras prefer to start with the sweet dishes followed by the Khaaras and so on.
 Bohras are the strong believer of the strength of community and that strongly reflects from their food culture.

 Coming to my experience of attending the Bohri Dawat at ITC Sonar, they have followed the typical process of serving food in a Thaal however; we were provided with separate thaal.
 Our meal started with a little portion of salt followed by meetha.
-Our meal started with “Sodanna” which is an amalgamation of rice, ghee, sugar and dry fruits followed by a Khas Sherbet.
+Our meal started with "Sodanna" which is an amalgamation of rice, ghee, sugar and dry fruits.
+As beverage, there was Khas Sherbet.

-To continue the traditional serving, after having the sweet we were served with a mini meal of Kebabs and snacks where Chicken Fry, Bheja Cutlet, Naan Chop and Baida Roti were served.
-The Naan chop was a cheesy affair while the Bheja Cutlet was the table’s favorite, however, I found Chicken fry and Naan Chop perfect to my taste-bud.
+To continue the traditional serving, after having the sweet we were served with a mini meal of Kebabs and snacks.
+They served us Chicken Fry, Bheja Cutlet, Naan Chop and Baida Roti.
+The Naan chop was a cheesy affair.
+The Bheja Cutlet was the table's favorite.
+However, I found Chicken fry and Naan Chop perfect to my taste-bud.
 Mini Mutton Samosa was another item I cherished.

-The Bohri meal then continued with a sweet platter of Pineapple Halwa and Cashew Pak and I ended on having the second serving of the Ghee loaded sweet and sour Pineapple Halwa.
+The Bohri meal then continued with a sweet platter of Pineapple Halwa and Cashew Pak.
+By the way, I ended on having the second serving of the Ghee loaded sweet and sour Pineapple Halwa.